Easy Equalisation for Beginning your Freediving Journey

 There are numerous equalisation techniques (at least 8) but the Frenzel technique is the most reliable equalisation technique to get a freediver to “failure depth” (the point at which you cannot equalise any deeper because of the maximum compression of a diver’s lungs) typically between 30 to 40 metres.

-Firstly, stand in front of a mirror, taking notice of your Adam’s Apple (at this stage, it is not yet moving).
+We recommend you stand in front of a mirror, taking notice of your adam’s apple (at this stage, it is not yet moving).
 Let your jaw drop gently open.
 Begin making an audible ‘Kuh.
 Kuh.
 Kuh.’ or a ‘Guh.
 Guh.
 Guh’ sound (IMPORTANT: make a ‘hard’ ‘uh’ sound not a ‘soft’ ‘uh’ sound or the pressure you create will not be enough for effective equalisation).
-Notice your Adam’s Apple moving up and down slightly.
+Notice your adam’s apple moving up and down slightly.
 It is beginning to act like a piston.
 Now, like in an engine, you need to get some pressure into the piston chamber (air pressure) for it to ‘fire’ (equalise).
 In this case, your piston chamber is the air spaces you need to equalise.

-Now, while maintaining the strong ‘Kuh’ sound, take your thumb and index finger and pinch your nostrils closed.
-If your ‘Kuh’ is strong enough, you will feel and see your nostrils inflating – if you can’t your need to ‘drive’ the sound or ‘push’ the sound more.
+Now, while maintaining the strong ‘kuh’ sound, take your thumb and index finger and pinch your nostrils closed.
+If your ‘kuh’ is strong enough, you will feel and see your nostrils inflating – if you can’t you need to ‘drive’ the sound or ‘push’ the sound more.
 Do this by making a stronger sound, if you need to.
 Your mouth is still open.